-A drinking song furthermore encouraging followers of the Higashi-Honganji sect to emigrate to Hokkaido sings, "Verse 9:High places are for satsumaimo (sweet potatoes), low places for wheat and rice - they develop the land like the hearts of the people out there.
-Not bad eh, eh, eh, nothing wrong with that," and other ditties of the time referring to "satsumaimo" in other words likening the deeply-rooted structure of Kagoshima bureaucrats in their burgeoning numbers to a potato crop, provide ample evidence of what the situation must have been.
-It follows that if Choshichi Makiguchi had been a cunning and impertinent young fellow he would have ingratiated himself accordingly with the Satsuma officials he encountered and become part of the "mainstream" of the Hokkaido administration.
-The autobiographies of Diet members and government ministers often mention the role of fate, i.e. "encounters between people", in the success of their subjects, but in reality these encounters are no more than instances of someone in a lowly position in society winning the favor of someone of higher status at a particular point in time and skillfully using this break to their advantage.
-The young errand boy at the Otaru police station however, did not do anything of the kind.
-Instead, Nagayasu Mori, promoted to superintendent of the Sapporo police, entreated Choshichi to live and work in his home as a student, with the young man eventually being accepted for the full course of study at the Hokkaido Normal School on Mori's recommendation.
-Entry to normal school at that time was in accordance with the philosophy of Minister of Education Arinori Mori, who made district and ward heads responsible for choosing their best students.
-In one of Mori's speeches, he explains the idea as follows.
-"Nominating candidates for normal school is a task of district and ward heads, who should first of all look for the following qualities among elementary school students: candidates should be manly and without any trace of cowardice, and consistently earn the affectionate respect of others.
+Furthermore, a drinking song encouraging followers of the Higashi-Honganji sect to emigrate to Hokkaido contains the words: "High places are for satsumaimo (sweet potatoes), low places for wheat and rice-they develop the province exactly as they please.
+Not bad, eh, eh, eh, [Hokkaido, Hokkaido, Hokkaido!] nothing wrong with that!" and other ditties of the time referring to satsumaimo-in other words likening the deeply-rooted structure of Kagoshima bureaucrats in their burgeoning numbers to a potato crop-provide ample evidence of what the situation must have been.

+It follows that if Choshichi Makiguchi had been a cunning and unscrupulous young fellow he would have ingratiated himself accordingly with the Satsuma officials he encountered and become part of the mainstream of the Hokkaido administration.
+The biographies of Diet members and government ministers often mention the role of fate, i.e. "encounters with people," in the success of their subjects, but in reality these encounters are no more than instances of someone in a lowly position in society winning the favor of someone of higher status at a particular point in time and skillfully using this break to their advantage.
+The young errand boy at the Otaru police station, however, did not do anything of the kind.

+Instead, Nagayasu Mori, promoted to superintendent of the Sapporo police, entreated Choshichi to live and work in his home as a student houseboy, with the young man eventually entering the Hokkaido Normal School at Mori's recommendation.
+Entry to normal school at that time was in accordance with the philosophy of Minister of Education Arinori Mori, who made county and district chiefs responsible for choosing their best students.
+In one of Mori's speeches, he explains the idea as follows:

+Recommending candidates for normal school is a task of county and district chiefs, who should first of all look for the following qualities among elementary school students: candidates should be manly and without any trace of cowardice, and consistently earn the affectionate respect of others.
 To obtain this type of candidate, elementary school teachers should be consulted and a record kept of the names of promising children.
-Family connections and personal favoritism should not play the slightest part in the order in which students are nominated.
-Sufficient discretion should be employed from the start and efforts made to ensure the best results are gained from the resources invested in normal school pupils."
+Family connections and personal favoritism should not play the slightest part in the process of recommendation.
+Sufficient discretion should be employed from the start and efforts made to ensure the best results are gained from the resources invested in normal school pupils.